It is a drug that belongs to the family of alkylating agents.

 Cyclophosphamide also works by lowering the immune system’s response to various diseases.

-It is also used to treat a certain type of kidney disease in children after other treatments have not worked.
+It is also used to treat a specific type of kidney disease in children after other treatments have not worked.

 What conditions does it treat?